Why does deployment frequency matter?

 Deployment frequency is a metric that is used to measure how often an engineering team is deploying their code to a production environment.

-High-performing engineering organizations should aim to deploy to production multiple times a day.
-That said, the reality is many companies can take as long as a week or sometimes months to get their code out the door.
+High-performing engineering organizations deploy to production multiple times a day.
+That said, many companies can take as long as a week or sometimes months to get their code out the door.

 Why does deployment frequency matter?

 In software engineering, feedback is essential.
-Without it, you’re really only making best guesses about what works.
+Without it, you’re only making guesses about what works.

-Throughout the entire software delivery process, there are numerous examples that utilize early and fast feedback to drive incremental change.
+Throughout the entire software delivery process, numerous stages involve early and fast feedback to drive incremental change.
 A good developer typically employs a test-driven development (TDD) approach for early feedback.

-This involves writing tests first, then the application logic, which encourages the developer to continuously test and rewrite their code until the tests pass.
+This involves writing tests first, then the application logic, which encourages developers to continuously test and rewrite their code continually until the tests pass.

-Both of these approaches encourage developers to catch faulty code earlier in the process rather than the end.
+Both TDD and CI pipelines encourage developers to catch faulty code earlier in the process rather than the end.

 Releasing small changes can allow customers to provide feedback and help us decide whether you’re on the right track, which will inform future decision-making about functionality.